Kowsalyasp/parentkarafmodule/sql readme.md

 * The SQL module allows you to execute custom queries against an SQL database and store the results in Elasticsearch.
   This module supports the databases.
 * The SQL module explains how to use simple DataBase Query implementations.
-* This module explains the statically available methods for executing DML, DDL and DQL-related database actions.
+* This module explains the statically available methods for executing DML, DDL, and DQL-related database actions.

 ## Requirements:
-This odule requires the following maven dependencies.
+This module requires the following maven dependencies.

 1. **javatuples -** A tuple is a collection of several elements that may or may not be related to each other.
 	            In other words, tuples can be considered anonymous objects.